mongodb/mongo-spark/doc/2-configuring.md

 readPreference.tagSets               | The `ReadPreference` TagSets to use                                             |
 readConcern.level                    | The `ReadConcern` level to use                                                  |
-sampleSize                           | The sample size to use when inferring the schema                                | 1000 partitioner                          | The class name of the partitioner to use to partition the data                  | MongoDefaultPartitioner registerSQLHelperFunctions           | Register helper methods for unsupported Mongo Datatypes                         | false sql.inferschema.mapTypes.enabled     | Enable MapType detection in schema infer step                                   | true
+sampleSize                           | The sample size to use when inferring the schema                                | 1000 samplePoolSize                       | The sample pool size, used to limit the results to sample from                  | 10000 partitioner                          | The class name of the partitioner to use to partition the data                  | MongoDefaultPartitioner registerSQLHelperFunctions           | Register helper methods for unsupported Mongo Datatypes                         | false sql.inferschema.mapTypes.enabled     | Enable MapType detection in schema infer step                                   | true